-Your accommodation is selected for convenience of location, comfort, or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
-In more remote areas, accommodation may be of a lower standard and may not have all western amenities Hotels are generally rated as local three to four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality do exist between New Zealand and China.
+Your accommodation is chosen for its convenience, comfort, or character.
+Hotels are generally of a three-to-four-star standard in major cities, though there is no international classification system, so facilities and quality may differ from New Zealand.
+In remote areas, standards will be lower, and some Western amenities may be unavailable.

-All group tour hotels have private western bathroom facilities, air conditioning, TV and telephone.
-Due to environmental regulations, not all hotels in China provide toiletries in the rooms. plumbing and electricity supplies can be erratic and quite often the power in hotel rooms is turned off while guests are out of the room.
+All group tour hotels include private Western-style bathrooms, air conditioning, TV, and a telephone.
+Due to environmental regulations, toiletries may not always be provided.
+Plumbing and electricity can be inconsistent, and power in rooms is often switched off when unoccupied.
+If you encounter any issues, please speak to your National Escort or Local Guide.
+Rest assured; all hotels used by Wendy Wu Tours are regularly inspected to ensure they meet our standards.

-If you experience any difficulty, please speak to your National Escort/Local Guide.
-Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.
+Please note that regional energy conservation and environmental regulations may restrict air-conditioning and heating use during certain months, with minimum and maximum temperature limits in place.